ryanwmoore/JsDataFlowEditor/README.md

 with the latest versions of jQuery and Raphael.
 Some of the documentation here describes plans that never came to fruition (e.g., ``That API will be changing shortly.'').
 I have left the original documentation mostly in tact.
 As of this writing, the original version hadn't been modified in about 3 years.
+Some glitches remain, particularly after moving around nodes.

 Have any examples?
 ==================